SohhamSeal/Fisher-Faces/Code/Preprocessing/README.md

 ## Overview

-This repository provides a solution for efficiently processing a celebrity face image dataset, specifically the [Celebrity Face Image Dataset on Kaggle](https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset).
-The dataset, like many others, contains images of celebrities with various poses and backgrounds, making it essential to focus on the Region Of Interest (ROI) for accurate facial analysis.
+This repository presents a comprehensive solution for the streamlined processing of a celebrity face image dataset, specifically the [Celebrity Face Image Dataset on Kaggle](https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset).
+Similar to many other datasets, this collection features images of celebrities captured in diverse poses and backgrounds, necessitating a focused approach towards the Region Of Interest (ROI) for precise facial analysis.

+However, it's crucial to note that the considerations for ROI become particularly pertinent in scenarios resembling the dataset's structure.
+In cases where images resemble mugshots or follow a similar pattern, such as passport photos, the need for meticulous ROI analysis is less pronounced.
+These images are inherently well-curated, typically comprising 80-85% of the entire frame dedicated solely to the face.
+In such instances, the conventional concerns regarding diverse poses and backgrounds become less relevant, simplifying the facial analysis process.

 ## Problem Statement